dsnsgithub/old.dsns.dev/README.md

 API_KEY = [type /api new on mc.hypixel.net to get api key] RELOAD_TIME = 60000
 ```
+5. Remove the `.template` the .template.json files in /json.
-5. Run `npm start` in the root directory.
+6. Run `npm start` in the root directory.